npanuhin/Artwork/README.md

 --------------------------------------

 You can use everything in this repository in your projects, works, etc. within the confines of the license.

+For vector graphics, the templates were taken from the Internet, but I drew all the vector images myself.

 ### Vector graphics